-the next in the ratio on the left-hand side of the equation reflects the net effect of changes in the four ratios on the right-hand side.
-Similarly, a fall in per capita income (a ratio between a flow and a stock) need not reflect a fall in productivity (GDP/#hours of work, a ratio of two flows), but may reflect, say, a fall in the number of hours per member of the workforce (#hours of work/#workers) due to a rise in unemployment (fall in #employed workers/workers) or an ageing population (fall in #workers/N).
-A second conceptual issue concerning the production function in (1.1) relates to the question: what about land and other natural resources?
+A second conceptual issue concerning the production function in (1.1) is: what about the role of land and other natural resources?
 As farming requires land and factories and office buildings require building sites, a third argument, a natural resource input, should in principle appear in (1.1).
-In theoretical macroeconomics for industrialized economies this third factor is often left out because it does not vary much as an input to production and tends to be of secondary importance in value terms.
+In theoretical macroeconomics for industrialized economies, to simplify, this third factor is often left out because it does not vary much as an input to production and tends to be of secondary importance in value terms.
+Intermediate goods?

 A third conceptual issue concerning the production function in (1.1) relates to the question: what about intermediate goods?
 By intermediate goods we mean non-durable means of production like raw materials and energy.
 Certainly, raw materials and energy are generally necessary inputs at the micro level.
-Then it seems strange to regard output as produced by only capital and labor.
-The point is that in macroeconomics we often abstract from the engineering input-output relations, involving intermediate goods.
-We imagine that at a lower stage of production, raw materials and energy are continuously produced by capital and labor, but are then immediately used up at a higher stage of production, again using capital and labor.
+It therefore seems strange to regard output as produced by only capital and labor.
+Again, the motivation is that putting the engineering input-output relations involving intermediate goods aside is a convenient simplification.
+One imagines that at a lower stage of production, raw materials and energy are continuously produced by capital and labor, but are then immediately used up at a higher stage of production, again using capital and labor.
 The value of these materials are not part of value added in the sector or in the economy as a whole.
 Since value added is what macroeconomics usually focuses at and what the Y in (1.1) represents, materials therefore are often not explicit in the model.
-On the other hand, if of interest for the problems studied, the analysis should, of course, take into account that at the aggregate level in real world situations, there will generally be a minor difference between produced and used-up raw materials which then constitute net investment in inventories of materials.
+On the other hand, if of interest for the problems studied, the analysis should, of course, take into account that at the aggregate level in real world situations, there will generally be a (minor) difference between produced and used-up raw materials which then constitute net investment in inventories of materials.
 To further clarify this point as well as more general aspects of how macroeconomic models are related to national income and product accounts, the next section gives a review of national income accounting.
-1.3 Macroeconomic models and national income accounting Stylized national income and product accounts (very incomplete) We give here a stylized picture of national income and product accounts with emphasis on the conceptual structure.
+1.3 Macroeconomic models and national income accounting (very incomplete) Stylized national income and product accounts We give here a stylized picture of national income and product accounts with emphasis on the conceptual structure.
 The basic point to be aware of is that national income accounting looks at output from three sides: - the production side (value added), - the use side, - the income side.